A polynomial regularity lemma for semi-algebraic hypergraphs and its applications in geometry and property testing: Property testing in semi-algebraic hypergraphs

-So we need to estimate the probability of the event that the sampled $v$ vertices contains $a_i$ vertices in $V_i$ for each $i$.
-For a particular $i$, the probability that the sampled $v$ vertices contains fewer than $a=a_i$ vertices in $V_i$ is $0$ if $a=0$ and is otherwise where in the last inequality we use that $a \leq s$.
+So we need to estimate the probability of the event that the sampled $v$ vertices contain $a_i$ vertices in $V_i$ for each $i$.
+For a particular $i$, the probability that the sampled $v$ vertices contain fewer than $a=a_i$ vertices in $V_i$ is $0$ if $a=0$ and is otherwise less then where we used the union bound and that apart from $a$ of the $v$ vertices being allowed to be in $V_i$, the other $v-a$ coordinates are not allowed to be in $V_i$, which has order $\frac{1}{r'}|V(A)|$.
+In the last inequality we use that $a \leq s$.
 Taking the union bound and summing over all $i$, the probability that the sampled set of $v$ vertices does not contain $a_i$ vertices in $V_i$ for at least one $i$ is at most $s \times 1/(4s)=1/4$.
 This completes the proof. \end{proof}